 Regular external evaluation of the HCS quality care is provided by the Dental Department of the Israel Ministry of Health which certifies and supervises the HCS clinics.

 Over 30 percent of Israeli seniors live below the poverty line.
 In Jerusalem, the country's most deprived city, the older population is extremely disadvantaged.
 The Jerusalem Municipality’s Department of Social Services currently serves nearly 24,000 senior citizens, representing one third of the city’s elderly population.

 The need for geriatric dental care in Israel is rising.
 The over 75 sector of the population is rapidly expanding, and as people keep their teeth longer, their requirements for specialized and expert dental treatment is growing.

-The HCS Smiling for Posterity Program with support from the Harry and Jeanette Weinberg Foundation in Baltimore offers comprehensive dental care to needy senior citizens.
+The HCS Smiling for Posterity Program offers comprehensive dental care to needy senior citizens.
 Our patients, faced with rising food, utility, and transportation expenses, simply could not otherwise afford to make what are – for most of us – routine visits to the dentist.

 HCS initiated Embracing the Future- a revolutionary orthodonture program for teens.

 "I didn't find the world desolate; and just as my fathers planted for me, so do I plant for my children."
 (Talmud Tractate Ta'anit 23A)